Paolo97Gll/Raytracer.jl/docs/src/cli.md

 !!! note
     For now, the generation of animations is available only with the CLI tool.

+!!! note
+    The parameter `camera_orientation` is not present since the animation is done by rotating the camera and therefore there isn't a fixed camera orientation.

 ```text
 usage: raytracer_cli.jl demo animation [--force] [-t CAMERA_TYPE]